-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source Pagets Wood (Favourable (part) Unfavourable recovering (part) Unfavourable Declining Part (part) (border)); Common Hill (Favourable (part) Unfavourable Recovering (part) Unfavourable Declining (part)) (border) 13.
-Value, maintain, restore and expand county biodiversity.
-Natural environment After use of mineral sites especially wildlife habitat creation There is no countywide or locally specific data available at present. - Percentage of opportunities taken Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -

 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 13.
 Value, maintain, restore and expand county biodiversity.
+Natural environment After use of mineral sites especially wildlife habitat creation There is no countywide or locally specific data available at present. - Percentage of opportunities taken Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 13.
+Value, maintain, restore and expand county biodiversity.
 Natural environment Phosphate levels within the River Wye SAC and adjoining tributaries that receive increased phosphates from proportional growth.
-The parish falls inside the Lower River Wye sub catchment area for the River Wye SAC.
-The River Wye downstream of the confluence with the River Lugg is currently meeting the phosphate target (0.05 mg/l phosphate).
-N/A N/A N/A Nutrient Management Plan 2014
+The parish falls inside the hydrological catchment area for the River Wye SAC, as the River Arrow flows into the River Lugg which is a tributary of the Wye.
+The River Wye SAC was subject to a review of consents in 2010, as a number of sections of the river were found to have greater phosphate levels than those identified in Natural England's favourable condition tables.
+The roll out of the Nutrient Management Plan will determine future targets.
+New development within the area could lead to the water quality failing the phosphate levels and conservation objectives.
+Nutrient Management Plan (2014)